-From Brad Spurgeon:
+By Brad Spurgeon:

 When I ran away from home at 18 to join a traveling circus, it did not take long to decide it was not the life for me.
 Years later, however, while firmly established as a Formula 1 reporter, I realized that I had come full-circle: For it is as a circus that Formula 1 people refer to their traveling road show, with its motor homes, paddock and daring acrobat drivers.
 But it was certainly the competition, business and technology elements of the sport and the pursuit of perfection that made racing the lifelong passion for me that it has remained.